learn-co-students/houston-se-042020/29-book-liker/README.md

 Welcome to BookLiker, where you can look at books and like them!
 (Hey, not all startups are brilliant ideas.)

+## If you'd like to see a flatter refactor
+Check out the files in the flatter directory.

+To run the flatter solution:

+1. `cd flatter`
+2. `json-server -w db.json`
+3. Open index.html inside flatter

 ## Getting Started

 You will be using the [json-server][] package to mock an external API.
 You can make the same RESTful requests to this server that you would to any API.
 If you haven't yet, install json-server.